yasmineantille/exercise-5/README.md

 After organizing the blocks, the agent prints its current beliefs that should have been updated based on the notifications of `detector1` and should correspond to the updated state of the world.

 STEPS:
 - Step 1: Register as a user to `leubot1`, so that the agent can use the robotic arm.
 Follow the instructions for acquiring an API key, and then update the agent's belief [`apikey`](https://github.com/HSG-WAS-SS22/exercise-5/blob/9caea9056ebdc451a4f23bea0153cf8b360932d4/src/agt/mover.asl#L15) accordingly.
+Alternatively, if you are running the application on dry run (i.e. without executing the requests to `leubot1`), simply uncomment the existing belief.
 This belief is required for the agent to start (see plan `start`).
 - Step 2: Update the rules [`on(Block1, Block2)`](https://github.com/HSG-WAS-SS22/exercise-5/blob/9caea9056ebdc451a4f23bea0153cf8b360932d4/src/agt/mover.asl#L44) and [`onTable(Block)`](https://github.com/HSG-WAS-SS22/exercise-5/blob/9caea9056ebdc451a4f23bea0153cf8b360932d4/src/agt/mover.asl#L59) based on the work that you implemented in Task 2.
 These rules are useful for the agent to infer beliefs required for organizing the blocks.
 - Step 3: Update the context and body of the agent's plan [`organize(Block1, Block2, Block3)`](https://github.com/HSG-WAS-SS22/exercise-5/blob/9caea9056ebdc451a4f23bea0153cf8b360932d4/src/agt/mover.asl#L115) to enable the agent to organize Block1, Block2, and Block3 based on the blocks-world problem.
 Use the agent's beliefs (e.g. beliefs inferred through the agent's rules) to implement the context of the plan.
 Use the plans `unstack(Block1, Block2)`, `pickUp(Block)`, `putDown(Block)`, and `stack(Block1, Block2)` to implement the plan based on sub-goals.
 - Step 4: Update the context and body of the agent's plan [`putDown(Block)`](https://github.com/HSG-WAS-SS22/exercise-5/blob/9caea9056ebdc451a4f23bea0153cf8b360932d4/src/agt/mover.asl#L188) to enable the agent to put a Block on the table by using `leubot1`.